 From the main parking P2 in Skjeggedal, the round trip is 28 km with an ascent of 800 meters.
 The hike usually takes between 8-12 hours in both ways.
-If you start from the car park P2, like most people, the first part of the journey would lead you through the windy asphalt 3-kilometre long road.
+If you start from the car park P2, like most people, the first part of the journey would lead you through the windy asphalt 3-kilometer long road.

 To avoid the unpleasant asphalt walk and shorten the hike, you can start from the top car park at P3 Mågelitopp.
-The hike from there takes 20 km round trip and around 7-10 hours with 300 meters ascent.
+The hike from there takes a 20 km round trip and around 7-10 hours with 300 meters ascent.
 Unfortunately, the top car park is very small and only has space for 30 cars.
 Alternatively, you can take a bus there, but this adds to the whole cost of the trip (which is not cheap, considering the car park charges).

-This trail is very popular with people and you can see groups going each direction every day in the summer.
+This trail is very popular with people and you can see groups going in each direction every day in the summer.
 You go up one way and come down exactly the same way.
 After the initial steep climb, it follows the plateau, which is nice, but it can get a bit boring after a while until you reach the lake viewpoint.

 However, if you want to make things a bit more interesting, you have one more option for climbing Trolltunga – the Trolltunga via Ferrata.
-From the Ferrata, you first walk by the lake on a nice flat and shaded path and then you climb up the wall, from where you have a constant stunning view to the Ringedalsvatnet lake.
+From the Ferrata, you first walk by the lake on a nice flat and shaded path, and then you climb up the wall, from where you have a constant stunning view of the Ringedalsvatnet lake.
 You can take a normal trail back to the car park.